Jing-Van/python-sitemap/README.md

 Number of link block by robots.txt : 0
 Number of link exclude : 2
 Nb Code HTTP 200 : 108

+## result verify
+sitemapimagessecretweapon.xml has images in sitemap.xml from crawl output For more static file retrieval, can extend in a similar way as images

 #### --images Enable Image Sitemap

 #### --report Enable report for print summary of the crawl: